zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - You cannot “rationalize” what is not already rational.
 It is as if “lying” were called “truthization.”

+- Science has heroes, but no gods.
+The great Names are not our superiors, or even our rivals; they are passed milestones on our road.
+And the most important milestone is the hero yet to come.

 ##### Luke Muehlhauser